-Fireworks banned at Chinese New Year
+Fireworks banned at Chinese New Year - CBBC Newsround

 Millions of people are celebrating the start of the Year of the Dog, which began on Friday, 16th February 2018.

-But in China's capital city Beijing, along with more than 400 other towns and cities, people celebrated it more quietly than normal.
+But in China's capital city, Beijing, along with more than 400 other towns and cities, people celebrated it more quietly than normal.

-The ban on fireworks is because of worries about high levels of pollution in the country and the chemicals that fireworks used becoming part of the problem.
+The ban on fireworks is because of worries about high levels of pollution in the country and fears that the chemicals used in fireworks are part of the problem.

-This rule is is even more unusual because fireworks are a traditional part of Chinese New Year.
+This rule is even more surprising as fireworks are usually a traditional part of Chinese New Year.

 Fireworks were first invented in China - the story goes that thousands of years ago, a group of Chinese scientists accidently mixed together chemicals to make an early form of gunpowder.